This article may contain compensated links. See our full disclosure here

 Just stay in your lane and move to the right well before your exit.

 Expect to pay tolls when using the autostrade or highways.
 You can either pay by cash or credit card into a machine or at an attended booth.
 Telepasses are connected to Italian bank accounts so cannot be used by visitors.

 Tip – International debit cards are not accepted at some of the toll booths so make sure you have an alternative payment method.

 Estimate your toll costs by putting your destination into this toll calculator.
 Where possible pay your tolls in cash to avoid additional card charges.

 Tolls in the north of Italy are significantly more than those in the south.
 We only encountered a few toll stations in Sicily.

-Make sure you get in lane early if you want to speak to a person, not a machine.
+Make sure you get in lane early for the toll booth if you want to speak to a person, not a machine.